BrendanMulcahy/brendanmulcahy.github.com/_posts/2024-11-30-the-great-learning-agents.md

 will intentionally take bad actions in one session in order to discover if they misunderstood these actions/situations.
 The good player finds a balance between winning and learning.
 This is Fun.

-Eventually I let Nolan play video games on the NES.
-In the beginning, he liked Excitebike because it was so easy.
+Today, I let Nolan play video games on the NES.
+In the beginning, he liked _Excitebike_ because it was so easy.
 Just push the gas and move.
-Eventually he realized he could try not to go too fast so as not to flip over his bike.
+In time, he realized he could try not to go too fast so as not to flip over his bike.
 There are natural feedback mechanisms built into the game.
-I didn’t even have to tell him much about how to improve (although when I gave him good demonstrations he could learn faster - but ultimately he had to learn on his own).
+I didn't even have to tell him much about how to improve.
+If/when I gave him good demonstrations he could learn faster - but ultimately he had to learn on his own.

 When Nolan got older, I watched him play games he had never played before.
 The following section describes what I saw him do.
 By the way, it has been an honor to have been blessed